dotnet/Scaffolding/tools/dotnet-msidentity/README.md

    See https://aka.ms/dotnet-msidentity.

 Usage:
-  dotnet-msidentity [command] [options]
+  dotnet msidentity [command] [options]

 Commands:
-  --register-app               Registers/updates an AAD/AAD B2C Application in Azure.
+  --register-app               Registers or updates an Azure AD or Azure AD B2C App registration in Azure.
                                         - Updates the appsettings.json file.
+                                        - Updates local user secrets
+                                        - Updates Startup.cs and package references if needed.

-                                        - Updates local user secrets --unregister-app             Unregister an AAD/AAD B2C Application in Azure.
+  --unregister-app             Unregister an Azure AD or Azure AD B2C Application in Azure.

+  --update-app-registration    Update an Azure AD or Azure AD B2C app registration in Azure.

 Internal Commands (These commands have little do with registering AAD/AAD B2C apps but are nice helpers):

   --list--aad-apps                     Lists AAD Applications for a given tenant + username.

   --list-service-principals            Lists AAD Service Principals for a given tenant + username.

   --list-tenants                       Lists AAD + AAD B2C tenants for a given username.

   --update-project                     Given client id for an Azure AD/AD B2C app, update appsettings.json, local user secrets.
 [TODO : and project code(Startup.cs, project references to get the app auth ready).]

+  -- create-client-secret              Create a client secret for given app registration (client id) and print the secret.

+  -- create-app-registration           Create an Azure AD or Azure AD B2C app registration in Azure.

 Options:
   --tenant-id <tenant-id>              Azure AD or Azure AD B2C tenant in which to create/update the app.
                                         - If specified, the tool will create the application in the specified tenant.
                                         - Otherwise it will create the app in your home tenant.

   --username <username>                Username to use to connect to the Azure AD or Azure AD B2C tenant.
                                         It's only needed when you are signed-in in Visual Studio, or Azure CLI with several identities.
 In that case, the username param is used to disambiguate which identity to use to create the app in the tenant.

   --client-id <client-id>              Client ID of an existing application from which to update the code.
 This is
                                         used when you don't want to register a new app, but want to configure the code from an existing application (which can also be updated by the tool if needed).
                                         You might want to also pass-in the if you know it.

-  --folder <folder>                    When specified, will analyze the application code in the specified folder.
+  -p, --project-file-path              Path to the project file (.csproj file) to be used.
-                                        Otherwise analyzes the code in the current directory.
+   <project-file-path>                  If not provided, the project file in the current working directory will be used.

   --client-secret <client-secret>      Client secret to use as a client credential.

   --susi-policy-id <susi-policy-id>    Sign-up/Sign-in policy required for configurating
                                         a B2C application from code that was created for AAD.

   --api-client-id <api-client-id>      Client ID of the blazorwasm hosted web API.
                                         This is only used on the case of a blazorwasm hosted application where you only want to configure the code (named after the --api-client-id blazorwasm template parameter).

   --app-id-uri <app-id-uri>            The App ID Uri for the blazorwasm hosted API.
 It's only used
                                         on the case of a blazorwasm hosted application (named after the --app-id-uri blazorwasm template parameter).

-  --unregister                         Unregister the application, instead of registering it.
+  --version                            Display the version of this tool.

-  --version                            Show version information -?, -h, --help                       Show help and usage information
+  -?, -h, --help                       Show commandline help.
 ```

 If you use PowerShell, or Bash, you can also get the completion in the shell, provivided you install [dotnet-suggest](https://www.nuget.org/packages/dotnet-suggest/).
 See https://github.com/dotnet/command-line-api/blob/main/docs/dotnet-suggest.md on how to configure the shell so that it leverages dotnet-suggest.